Impostor/Impostor/README.md

 ![Client](docs/images/client.jpg)

-If you do not wish to execute any programs.
-Follow the instructions in [this website](https://impostor.github.io/Impostor)
+If you do not wish to execute any programs, follow the instructions in [this website](https://impostor.github.io/Impostor)

 #### Android